Terrycoco/nextjs-redux-boilerplate/README.md

 ```
 <style dangerouslySetInnerHTML={{__html: stylesheet}}></style>
 ```
 You can use @import '../someSassOrCssFile' as usual in any Sass file.
 (You must use relative paths though, unfortunately).
-See the Layout component as an example.
+The Layout component,which is wrapped around each top-level page, has a corresponding stylesheet 'layout.scss'.
+Here is where you would import any stylesheets to use globally.

 ## Using Material-UI
 It's all set up as Higher Order Component (hoc).
-To use it add this to a page:
+To use it add this to a page (top-level only):
 ```
 import withMui from 'components/hocs/withMui';
 ...